 If a student is put on a behavior contract and the parent later moves them because of this or date concurrent with it (e.g. around the same time they got the discipline), they won’t play for a year.

 If CIF does not find a discipline issue and it is a first transfer, the student still gets a sit out period (SOP) for varsity sports they played at the former school.

 Students also may be impacted by the CIF transfer rules generally, particularly if the parent is the one initiating a transfer without a valid change of residence.

 A student transferred from one school to another and then back to the original school, even without a discipline issue, will have two transfers, which means a one year ban.

 Needless to say, CIF definitely will impact sports play upon discipline transfers of students.

-Student sports lawyer Michelle Ball assists with CIF transfers, discipline transfers, defending school expulsions, suspensions and discipline.
+Lawyer for students Michelle Ball assists with CIF transfer problems and school discipline.
 As a student attorney since 1995 located in Sacramento, California, she can help throughout the state, in locations such as Redding, Roseville, Napa, San Francisco, Los Angeles, Turlock, Tahoe, Vacaville, and many other areas.